• Skip to primary navigation

 Jump to Recipe - Print Recipe

 A recipe for Korvapuustit (Finnish Cinnamon Rolls)!
-This cardamom-scented pastry is filled with layers of cinnamon sugar and baked until golden.
+These cardamom-scented pastries are filled with swirls of cinnamon sugar and baked until golden.

 Brunch Week

 It is time for #BrunchWeek again!
-This year’s event is featuring a variety of sweet and savory recipes perfect for brunch.
+This year’s event is featuring a variety of sweet and savory recipes perfect for brunch and other celebrations.

 Due to our current cross-country move, I was only able to participate on Monday and Friday (Japanese Coffee Jelly), but check out the rest of the bloggers throughout the week for even more of brunch-themed recipes.